kailash-manasarovar/statement/docs/timeline/2023/september.md

 - That evening on Twitter, I see a post on my `@jackchardwood` timeline from an account I never saw before named *Salva*.
 - I look at the post.
 - A man is taking his trousers down to show his penis.
 - I mention [dick pics on Twitter in January 2024](../2024/january.md#dick-pics-from-the-choir-teacher), right before choir class.
-- During the class, he receives a WhatsApp message, reads it, and becomes apoplectic.
+At the class, he receives a WhatsApp message, reads it, and becomes apoplectic.
 - His choice of repertoire is significant; *Can't help falling in love*, being one obvious choice just for me, and everyone who knows what's happening to me and other students at the school.

 ## Apes beating their chests